Axel-Y-TR/Detection-of-international-armed-conflicts/README.md

 This file contains the code needed to carry out the maching learning part of the process, which includes pre-processing, feature selection, testing several ML models, tuning the model, testing the model and finally making predictions for 2020-2024.

+# How to use and view the solution

+If you just want to see how it all works, or if you want to see the predictions for 2020-2024 straight away.

+You just need to fork the repository, and run the notes book in the following order:

+- Data_collection
+- Data_cleaning
+- ML

 # Test results

 ML Model : Random Forest